gmcapra/Python-TensorFlow-Course/README.md

 This is a repository for the projects and simple demonstration scripts completed as part of this course and are related to using TensorFlow and other libraries to implement different neural networks and machine learning algorithms.

-These files are intended to be used as reference material for ongoing learning and implementation of the fundamental concepts discussed throughout the class.
+These files and projects are intended for use as reference material for ongoing learning and implementation of the fundamental concepts discussed throughout the class.